PPL-IIITA/ppl-assignment-shyam49/README.md

+  <h1>Documentation</h1>
-  To see the documentation, go to the DOCUMENTATION_FINAL folder in each question and open the index.html file.
+  To see the documentation, go to the DOCUMENTATION_FINAL folder in each question folder and open the index.html file.

   <h1>Class Diagrams</h1>
-  Class diagrmas are included in each question folder.
+  Class diagrams are included in each question folder.